 Certain providers develop detailed growth plans for midmarket businesses and gradually increase the number of features in order not to burden their budget’s capacity too much.
-In cases like these, it is of vital importance to give systems a test drive first with a free trial, so that you will know exactly what to ask for.
+In cases like these, it is of vital importance to give systems a test drive first with a free trial so that you will know exactly what to ask for.

 This option is usually reserved for in-house and on-premise CRM suites that target large enterprises with plenty of homegrown software solutions.
 With an excess feature suite and an open API architecture, these solutions won’t exactly cater to the needs of small and modest businesses, as they involve expensive installations and hardware purchase, and usually, put users through long training to obtain the coding knowledge necessary to associate them with other systems.

-In terms of payment, these solutions are usually covered with a user license you only need to purchase one time.
-Prices for these licenses vary from $1000 upwards, depending on the reputation of the provider and the functionality of the system.
+In terms of payment, these solutions are usually covered with a user license; you only need to purchase one time.
+Prices for these licenses vary from $1,000 upwards, depending on the reputation of the provider and the functionality of the system.
 In certain cases, the license has to be renewed each year/established period and consequently costs less ($200-$800 a year, on average).

-There are also open-source CRM platforms that are offered free-of-charge, but in most cases, their functionality is basic and demands that the user would switch to a paid plan once his operations expand in size or complexity.
-The user gets to choose between popular CRMs that also offer paid plans you can upgrade to as your needs grow (Insightly or Bitrix24, for instance) or a CRM that is entirely free such as HubSpot.
+There are also open-source CRM platforms that are offered free-of-charge, but in most cases, their functionality is basic and demands that the user switch to a paid plan once his operations expand in size or complexity.
+The user gets to choose between popular CRMs that also offer paid plans you can upgrade to as your needs grow (EngageBay, Insightly or Bitrix24, for instance) or a CRM that is entirely free, such as HubSpot.
 These systems require no credit card details or long-term commitments, but we do recommend that you read some expert evaluation for each of them to see if they match your business’s needs.

 In case you’re running a small business or are still not sure what to expect, opting for free CRM solutions is definitely a good option.
 For developed businesses with considerable client lists, however, it may be better to look for a professional and affordable system.

 The best example of a powerful and completely free CRM is HubSpot CRM, where all features and support are available at no cost.
 Some other CRM vendors offer free-of-charge packages in addition to their standard paid plans.
-These include Freshsales (Sprout Plan for managing and basic scoring of leads and contacts, and unlimited phone and email support is available for free) and Insightly (a no-frills plan for 2 users to get started in managing contacts, sales, and projects).
+These include Freshsales (Sprout Plan for managing and basic scoring of leads and contacts, and unlimited phone and email support is available for free) and Insightly (a no-frills plan for 2 users to get started with managing contacts, sales, and projects).

 Monthly payment is typical for cloud-hosted systems with fixed pricing schemes, but may also apply for quote-priced ones (check details with the vendor).
-What it means is that the user is expected to cover a monthly fee in order to use the product, with or without an annual subscription contract that would prevent him from shifting to another package or system.
+What it means is that the user is expected to cover a monthly fee to use the product, with or without an annual subscription contract that would prevent him from shifting to another package or system.
 The reason why most customers consider annual subscriptions as an alternative to month-to-month payment is that they significantly reduce the price (10-25% on average).

-As we’ve discussed previously, in house CRMs are usually offered against a lifelong license, which also carries the responsibility for a user to update and maintain the system on his own.
+As we’ve discussed previously, in house CRMs are usually offered against a lifetime license, which also carries the responsibility for a user to update and maintain the system on his own.
 For large teams and international enterprises operating with sensitive data, this is definitely a more affordable option compared to month-by-month payments for premium and advanced suites.
 The prices of these licenses come down to several thousands of dollars, depending on the size of the company or the functionality it is about to acquire.